columbia-it/django-jsonapi-training/docs/another1.md

 Let's further enhance our model such that any given instance of a Course (a CourseTerm) can have zero or more Instructors.
 We'll:

 1. Add an Instructor model.
 2. Do a new migration.
 3. Create new serializers and views for that Instructor model.
 4. Update the existing serializers to demonstrate a second relationship for CourseTerm.
-5. Add some fancy searching features that allow a client to, for instance.
-GET all the instructors for a given course name: http://localhost:8000/v1/instructors/?filter[course_name]=accounting%20for%20consultants
+5. Add some fancy searching features that allow a client to, for instance, GET all the instructors for a given course name: http://localhost:8000/v1/instructors/?filter[course_name]=accounting%20for%20consultants